Aurutheran/DCF_Variable_Calculator/README.md

 watchfiles==0.18.1
 websockets==10.4

-If you have any questions, feel free to email me at ajithanurutheran@gmail.com
+If you have any questions, feel free to email with the following links below.

+Ajithan: ajithanurutheran@gmail.com
+Ruthvik: 77ruthvik@gmail.com